mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 Here's how I would do it if I had to learn Haskell again.

-First, reading through Chapter 8 in [Learn you a Haskell for Great Good](http://learnyouahaskell.com/chapters).
+First, reading at least Chapters 1 through 8 in [Learn you a Haskell for Great Good](http://learnyouahaskell.com/chapters).

 Then!

 1. __Write a small module that doesn't worry about IO.__  Something like a Sudoku module that generates Sudoku puzzles.
 Don't worry about using a random number as a seed.
 Use Debug.Trace as your print statement to see what's going on.
 Generate a puzzle and Debug.Trace it to the screen.
-Create your own data types, and just use functions(i.e. no custom typeclasses).
+Create your own data types, and just use functions (i.e. no custom typeclasses).
 2. __Turn that into a Website__ using either [Scotty](http://adit.io/posts/2013-04-15-making-a-website-with-haskell.html) or [Spock](http://www.spock.li/tutorial/).
 Keep it simple;  a URL that shows a sudoku puzzle.
 Then, a URL that [produces JSON](https://www.fpcomplete.com/school/starting-with-haskell/libraries-and-frameworks/text-manipulation/json) of a sudoku puzzle.
 3. __Mess around with real IO.__  Try printing the puzzle to the terminal without Debug.Trace.
 4. __Find incremental ways to add to it.__  Design a file format for sudoku puzzles and write a Parsec parser for it!
 Don't have the file format be JSON, make something up.